Cyvadra/toktik/README.md

 - `signal_source`: per-request external signal source override for strategies that support it

 Completed runs return HTML report file paths only, not inline HTML content.

+The initial `POST /api/v1/backtests/runs` response also includes `report_url`, which points to a stable browser-ready endpoint.
+Before the run finishes, that URL returns `202` with the current run status.
+After completion, the same URL returns the generated HTML report directly.
+For multi-strategy runs, the API also exposes `/api/v1/backtests/runs/{run_id}/reports/overview` and `/api/v1/backtests/runs/{run_id}/reports/{n}` for the overview page and per-strategy detail pages.

 **Start an async backtest run:**
 ```bash